Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Access2Christian/README.md

 Software Design Principles:
 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?

-Concept: Breaking down software into independent modules for specific functions.
+Concept of Modularity in Software Design: It is the breaking down software into independent modules for specific functions.

-Improving Maintainability:
+How it improves Maintainability:
 Isolation of Changes: Minimizes impact of changes.
 Easier Debugging: Simplifies identification and fixing of issues.
 Code Reusability: Encourages reuse for efficiency.
 Enhanced Collaboration: Facilitates concurrent development.

-Improving Scalability:
+How it improves Scalability:
 Flexibility: Easily adapts to changes.
 Parallel Development: Speeds up development process.
 Resource Optimization: Efficient resource allocation.